Bakugan (TV series)

 Bakugan (Note: In Japanese: Bakugan: Battle Clan (爆丸バトルクラン, Bakugan Batoru Kuran)) is an anime television series that serves as a second reboot of the Bakugan franchise.
 The series is produced by Spin Master Entertainment and animated by TMS Entertainment.

 The series premiered on Netflix in the United States on September 1, 2023.
+The series was removed from Netflix on January 7, 2025.
+It is currently available on the streaming service Kartoon Channel.